 My husband has been vegan for a year now, before that he was vegetarian for 25 years.
 He’d toyed with becoming vegan before, but pathetically only managed for a day before giving in.

 This time he had resolve and he stuck it out even though he struggled at first.
 If I’m being honest I struggled at first too.
-My toddler was still having slightly different meals from us and the last thing I needed was to make a seperate meal for my husband too.
-Very annoying and time consuming too.
+My toddler was still having slightly different meals from us and the last thing I needed was to make a separate meal for my husband too.
+Very annoying and time consuming.

-I soon realised that a lot of my recipes were vegan already, such as my Spaghetti Bolognaise, my Sweet Potato, Spinach and Chickpea Bake, my Richly Braised Lentils and my Veggie Chilli.
-Most of my soups were fine for him too and my tomato based sauces for pasta, so I had a good selection of recipes to cook for him.
+But I soon realised that a lot of recipes were vegan by default, such as a Cauliflower 'rice' biryani or Sweet potato falafel, and my very own Triple tomato tabbouleh or Green lentil, potato and mushroom burgers.
+Most of my soups were fine for him too and my tomato-based sauces for pasta, so I had a good selection of recipes to cook for him.

-I started adjusting all of my recipes.
-I would use olive oil instead of butter and set his portion aside before adding cheese or cream, but he was still missing out on some of his favourite dishes.
-Tagliatelle con Spinaci e Funghi and Macaroni Cheese were his all time favourites.
+I started adjusting all of my recipes, but he was still missing out on some of his favourite dishes, including Macaroni cheese, one of his all-time favourites.
 It was time to step up my game.

-Making a vegan white sauce was easy enough, I just replaced the milk with soya milk and the butter with dairy free spread.
-It was getting that cheese flavour that was proving impossible, until I had a conversation with an Australian blogger who told me about nutritional yeast.
+Making a vegan cheese sauce was easy enough, I just replaced the milk with soya milk and the butter with dairy-free spread.
+But getting that characteristic cheese flavour was proving impossible, until I had a conversation with an Australian blogger who told me about nutritional yeast.

 Nutritional yeast is a deactivated yeast that is used by many vegans to flavour food.
 It’s a good source of protein and vitamins and is often fortified with vitamin B12, which is hard to get in a vegan diet.
-The best thing about it, is that it tastes cheesey!
-Whoop!
-Whoop!
-And voila we have macaroni cheese.
+The best thing about it, is that it tastes cheesy!
+And voilà! we have macaroni cheese.